This recipe makes perfect Crispy Roast Potatoes that have a crisp exterior, and a delectable soft, fluffy center.

 Most recipes will tell you to start with cold water.
 This is because boiling potatoes in hot water will cook the outside of the potato faster than the inside resulting in an uneven cook.

-That logic is great for boiled potatoes, but for roast potatoes, starting with potatoes that are cooked on the outside, and undercooked inside is perfect for achieving a crispy exterior.
+That logic is excellent for boiled potatoes, but for roasted potatoes, starting with potatoes that are cooked on the outside and undercooked inside is perfect for achieving a crispy exterior.

 Once drained and dry, gently shake them in the strainer to rough up the cooked exterior.
 This will result in a perfectly crisp roast potato.